AqwamCreates/DataPredict-Neural/docs/API/Cores/AutomaticDifferentiationTensor.md

 ```

-AutomaticDifferentiationTensorObject.power(baseTensor: tensor, exponentTensor: tensor): AutomaticDifferentiationTensorObject
+AutomaticDifferentiationTensorObject.power(AutomaticDifferentiationTensor: AutomaticDifferentiationTensorObject): AutomaticDifferentiationTensorObject

 ```

 #### Parameters:

-* baseTensor: The base tensor to be used by the automatic differentiation tensor object.

-* exponentTensor: The exponent tensor to be used by the automatic differentiation tensor object.
+* AutomaticDifferentiationTensor: The exponent tensor to be used by the automatic differentiation tensor object.

 #### Returns